In 2020, 16, 522 children were removed from unsafe homes in the state of Texas.

 The Harvest House is 1,065 sq ft with a wrap around porch, double car port, and 3 sheds in the back.
 When complete, case workers with children without placement will be able to retire to the house for rest, meals, and play.
 We plan to furnish the home comfortably to temporarily house up to 6 children at a time.
 The average age of children entering the foster care system is 6 1/2 and those who are more difficult to place are those ages 6-17 and larger family groups.
 The children who will find refuge at the Harvest House could stay anywhere from one to 30 days.
 Between state provisions and local church volunteer groups, the children will be fed, nourished, and loved in such profound ways they likely have never experienced before.

 Would you consider accepting the invitation and/or forwarding the invitation to friends and family who may be interested in giving toward the Harvest House project?
-No gift is too large or too small and 100% of the designated gifts will be used for the home renovation and/or its ongoing operation.
-All gifts will be tax deductible and all donors will be invited to our ribbon cutting where they will be acknowledged and publicly thanked.
+No gift is too large or too small and 100% of the designated gifts will be used for the home's ongoing operation.
+All gifts are tax deductible.

 Both one time and recurring financial donations for the renovation or the ongoing operational costs for the home, can be mailed to Harvest Family Life Ministries, 1800 S. Hampton Rd., Glenn Heights, TX 75154 or given online here.